ssebs/go-mmp/README.md

   - <img src="./res/MetadataEditor.png" width="400px" alt="MetadataEditor screenshot">

 ## Install dependencies & get the code
 - Install [Golang](https://go.dev/doc/install)
-- Follow the install docs at https://docs.fyne.io/started/
+- Follow the fyne install docs at https://docs.fyne.io/started/
   - This takes a while but is required.
 - If running on linux
   - Add yourself to the `dialout` group